Nausea and vomiting - chemotherapy and radiotherapy induced: prevention and treatment

 - The level of antiemetic therapy required is based on the most emetogenic agent in the combination chemotherapy regimen.

-- See notes below for when steroids should not be used, drug interactions etc. The uses of steroids should be discussed with a consultant.
+- See notes below for when steroids should not be used, brain tumours, drug interactions etc. The uses of steroids should be discussed with a consultant.

 - If anticipatory nausea and vomiting occurs see management of anticipatory nausea and vomiting.